samlobel/GO_ENGINE/README.md

 ___
 # I want more!
 Look [here](./paper_outlines.md), at my writeup for the class that I started this project for.
-It's not perfect, but there's a good motivation and theory section.
+It's not perfect, but there's a good motivation and theory section, and some pretty formulas.
 Beware, it's a little outdated, because I've iterated a few times since then.